MLJWare/ECoS-Documentation/content/Terminal-Commands.md

 **NOTE**:
-The arguments to `MEMCLR` and `MEMCPY` both accept basic arithmetic expressions consisting of `+ - * /` operations, as well as the following symbolic addresses:
+The arguments to `MEMCLR` and `MEMCPY` both accept basic arithmetic expressions consisting of `+ - * /` operations, parentheses, as well as the following symbolic addresses:

-* `FONT`  : Memory address of the first character of the text font,
+* `FONT`  : Memory address of the first character of the text font.
-* `#FONT` : Size of a single font character, in bytes,
+* `#FONT` : Size of a single font character, in bytes.
-* `GFX`   : Memory address of the internal graphics sprites,
+* `GFX`   : Memory address of the internal graphics sprites.
-* `#GFX`  : Size of a single internal graphics sprite,
+* `#GFX`  : Size of a single internal graphics sprite.
-* `SPR`   : Memory address of the first user editable sprite,
+* `SPR`   : Memory address of the first user editable sprite.
-* `#SPR`  : Size of a single user editable sprite, in bytes (including the bit flags),
+* `#SPR`  : Size of a single user editable sprite, in bytes (including the bit flags).
-* `LVL`   : Memory address of the first tile in the level,
+* `LVL`   : Memory address of the first tile in the level.
-* `#LVL`  : Size of the entire level, in bytes,
+* `#LVL`  : Size of the entire level, in bytes.
-* `SFX`   : Memory address of the first user definable sound effect/melody, and
+* `SFX`   : Memory address of the first user definable sound effect/melody.
-* `#SFX`  : Size of a single user definable sound effect/melody, in bytes
+* `#SFX`  : Size of a single user definable sound effect/melody, in bytes.